lycelll/LCE/README.md

 # LCE Server + Java Crossplay Support

-This seems like the best way to do it that ive seen.
+This seems like the best way to do it that ive seen, and it should work in general for joining servers, if it doesnt?
+Whoops!

 https://github.com/DeveloperExotic/LegacyCrossPlay